Kilkenny: History

 The Kilkenny Design Workshops were opened in 1965 and in 1967 the Marquess of Ormonde presented Kilkenny Castle to the people of Kilkenny.
 Today, it has a lively cultural scene, with annual events including the Kilkenny Arts Week Festival in the last two weeks of August, and the Cat Laughs Comedy Festival at the beginning of June.
-Kilkenny is also where the Irish ale, Smithwick's, was first brewed.
+Kilkenny is also where Smithwick's, an Irish ale, was first brewed.
 Kilkenny is referred to as the Marble City, and people from Kilkenny are often referred to as 'Cats'.
 The seat of the Roman Catholic Bishop of Ossory is at St. Mary's Cathedral and the Church of Ireland Bishop of Cashel and Ossory is at St. Canice's Cathedral.